sebastiansierra777/germany-gva/README.md

-# Germany GVA Analysis
+# Germany GVA Analysis: Industry & Energy GVA influence on GDP (PPP) per capita

-Analysis of Germany's Gross Value Added (GVA) and GDP (PPP) per capita data sourced from the OECD.
+Analysis of Germany's Gross Value Added (GVA) in Industry & Energy and GDP (PPP) per capita data sourced from the OECD.

 ## 📋 Table of Contents